Health And Medical Science

 Credits 1

-This course builds upon basic knowledge acquired in Sports Medicine 1on topics such as exercise physiology, biomechanics, exercise program design, and injury prevention, assessment, treatment, and management.
+This course builds upon basic knowledge acquired in Sports Medicine 1 on topics such as exercise physiology, biomechanics, exercise program design, and injury prevention, assessment, treatment, and management.
 Students will assess fitness, measure body composition, and design exercise programs.
 Students prepare for a career in sports medicine, including completing an internship, practicing interview skills, and building a resume.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.